Last updated on June 14th, 2023 by Jules Winnfield

-One drawback of using this model to brew your coffee is that it requires you to use their proprietary “Wave” filters, which are a little more expensive than the basic coffee filters that you can buy at the store.
+One drawback of using this model to brew your coffee is that it requires you to use their proprietary “Wave” filters, which are a little more expensive than the basic coffee filters or alternatives that you can buy at the store.

 They can also be difficult to find in your local store, so they’re usually only available from online retailers.

 - Requires proprietary paper filters that can be difficult to source